-ABS temporarily suspended trend series and moved to using forward factors for seasonal adjustment.
-Unemployed Persons aged 15 years and over who were not employed during the reference week, and: had actively looked for full-time or part-time work at any time in the four weeks up to the end of the reference week and were available for work in the reference week; or were waiting to start a new job within four weeks from the end of the reference week and could have started in the reference week if the job had been available then.
-Not working but actively looking for work and are available to start work Unemployment rate For any group, the number of unemployed persons expressed as a percentage of the labour force in the same group. = Unemployed ÷ Labour Force Working age population Civilian population aged 15 to 64 years.
+Employed part-time Employed persons who usually work less than 35 hours a week (in all jobs) and either did so during the reference week or were not at work in the reference week. <35 hours per week Unemployed Persons aged 15 years and over who were not employed during the reference week, and: had actively looked for full-time or part-time work at any time in the four weeks up to the end of the reference week and were available for work in the reference week; or were waiting to start a new job within four weeks from the end of the reference week and could have started in the reference week if the job had been available then.
+Not working but actively looking for work and are available to start work Labour force Persons who were employed or unemployed, as defined.
+Labour Force = Total employed + Total unemployed Labour force status A classification of the civilian population aged 15 years and over into employed, unemployed or not in the labour force.
+These categories are mutually exclusive: a person can only be defined as one of these.
+A person can be: employed, or unemployed, or not in the labour force Unemployment rate For any group, the number of unemployed persons expressed as a percentage of the labour force in the same group. = Unemployed ÷ Labour Force Working age population Civilian population aged 15 to 64 years.
 Persons aged 15 to 64 Youth Civilian population aged 15 to 24 years.
 Students: Educational attendance is not a factor determining labour force status.
 For example, if a student (full-time or part-time) satisfies the definitions outlined above, they are counted as employed, unemployed or not in the labour force.
-Persons aged 15 to 24
+Persons aged 15 to 24 Long-term unemployed (LTU) Persons unemployed for 52 weeks or more.
+Additionally: Very long-term unemployed: persons unemployed for 104 weeks (2 years) or more.
+Extremely long-term unemployed: persons unemployed for 5 years or more (this is a commonly used term but data for this group are not available from the LFS).
+Unemployed for 52 weeks or more